iOS18Update/Jailbreak/README.md

 **🙋 Is jailbreaking iOS 18 safe for iPhone 14 and 15 models?**

 Hacksnow jailbreak is fully safe.
-However, there are many iOS 18 jailbreak alternatives available on the internet.
+However, there are many Cydia alternatives available on the internet.
 We cannot guarantee the safety of those tools.
 Avoid using unsafe methods and unauthorized apps/tools.
 Refer only to this guide for a safe method.

 **🙋 When is the iOS 18 public version launch date?
 Is there a fixed date?**